gitHu6-newb/FoldingAtAltitude/README.md

 ### [Prepare the VM](#gcp-guide)
-24. (The VM must be running).
+24. (The VM must be running, indicated by the green circle).
 On the right end of the table, click on "SSH" (the actual box that says SSH, not the drop down menu)

   A new window should pop open, saying "Connecting..."